Playtex: Recent history

 Playtex Products continued to erode Tampax's market share throughout the late 20th century.
 The two companies had divided the market almost evenly by the late 1990s.
 Both makers increased profits primarily by reducing the tampon count per box, and prepared to enter emerging markets, particularly in Asia, where many women still used homemade pads.
 In 1997 Procter & Gamble (P&G), makers of Always sanitary napkins and pantiliners, bought Tambrands for $1.25 billion, its largest acquisition up to that point, returning to the tampon sector almost two decades after pulling Rely from the market over Toxic Shock Syndrome concerns.

 Due to its strong advantage among younger women, and baby boomers reaching menopause, Playtex continued to gain market share on Tampax.
 After extensive market research, Tampax reversed that trend with the 2002 introduction of Pearl, with an applicator designed to be as visually appealing as it was functional, and making the brand once again appealing to teens.

 Playtex responded by litigating.
 In one suit, it alleged patent infringement over Pearl's applicator design.
 It also alleged that advertising claiming Tampax Pearl had better leakage protection and comfort than Gentle Glide was false.
 Playtex won a verdict prohibiting Tampax from making claims of superiority, until the decision was reversed in 2007, when Tampax made improvements in materials and manufacturing.

 In 2006, Sara Lee spun off its clothing sector into HanesBrands Inc., which now runs the Playtex apparel business.
 The next year Playtex Products acquired the Hawaiian Tropic sunscreen company for $83 million.
 Later that year Playtex Products was acquired by Energizer Holdings for $1.16 billion.
-Playtex Products was sued in 2008, when a mother accused the company of not adequately disclosing their baby bottles contained bisphenol A. After Canada considered banning the chemical, the company took it out of their bottles the following year.
+Following Canada's 2008 ban on polycarbonate baby bottles containing bisphenol A, Playtex announced it would offer BPA-free replacements.
+In 2009, Playtex was among six major bottle manufacturers that agreed to remove BPA from their products following a request from state attorneys general.

 In 2013, the Playtex intimate apparel brand launched a $10 million integrated marketing campaign called "Be Uniquely You".
 This 360 rebranding included new bra styles and packaging and a strong presence in social media and national TV ads.
 The new campaign was created by KraftWorks NYC.

 In 2015, Energizer Holdings spun out several businesses including Playtex Products into a new company called Edgewell Personal Care.
+In October 2017, Playtex Gloves was sold to Freudenberg Household Products LP for $19 million.
+In December 2019, Edgewell sold its infant and pet care business to Montreal-based Le Holdings Angelcare Inc. for $122.5 million.

+In November 2025, Edgewell sold Playtex, Carefree, Stayfree, and o.b. brands to Essity for $340 million, closing the transition by February 2026.
+In December 2025, Hanesbrands was acquired by Montreal-based Gildan Activewear for approximately $4.4 billion of enterprise value.